 Sarah Herendeen, Kansai Gaidai University, Spring 2016

-Fall, Spring Language: Liberal arts classes taught in English, Japanese language and culture courses in Japanese.
-Prereqs: 2.5 GPA and 2.5 in Japanese, 2 years college Japanese; previous coursework focused on Japan such as art history, history, politics or other subjects.
+Fall (September-December), spring (April-July).
+Language: Japanese and English.
+Prereqs: 2.5 GPA and 2.5 in Japanese, 2 years college-level Japanese, one or more Japanese area studies courses (e.g. art history, history, politics).
 Housing: Dormitory with Japanese students, meal plan.
 Details: Liberal arts education focused on either Global Studies or Global Business.
 Residential campus with excellent facilities and Japan’s only 24-hour library.
 Nearly all students live on campus in a region of north Japan known for its natural beauty.
-Exchange students enroll in Japanese language and cultural courses for international students as well as regular university courses with Japanese students; English is the medium of instruction for these.
-Course credits range from 1-6 credits with most earning 3 credits or .75 Beloit units; minimum course load is 12 credits.
-Academic calendar meshes with U.S. calendar: semester 1: March – July; semester 2: September – December.
-Exchange students may begin either semester.
-Akita International requires all of its students to study abroad for one semester.
+Japanese language and cultural courses for international students as well as courses with Japanese students taught in English.
+Course credits range from 1-6 credits with most earning 3 credits or .75 Beloit units.
+Non-tuition educational expenses: Same

-Fall, Spring Language: English.
-Prereqs: 3.0 GPA and 3.0 in Japanese, 2 years of college-level Japanese; previous coursework focused on Japan such as art history, history, politics or other subjects.
+Fall (September-December), spring (January-May) Language: English.
+Prereqs: 3.0 GPA and 3.0 in Japanese, 2 years of college-level Japanese, one or more Japanese area studies courses (e.g. art history, history, politics).
 Housing: Host family (strongly recommended), dormitory or apartments with international students.
-Details: Asian Studies Program courses focused on Japan and taught in English; intensive Japanese language study; orientation program; Speaking Partner Program; courses with other international students and a few Japanese students; most courses are .75 Beloit units; students may take studio art class.
-Academic calendar is the same as the U.S. calendar.
+Details: Asian Studies Program courses focused on Japan and taught in English; intensive Japanese language study; orientation program; Speaking Partner Program; courses with other international students and a few Japanese students, Most courses earn .75 Beloit units.
+Non-tuition educational expenses: Same

 Scholarships: Available for study in Japan.
 See the Scholarships page on the OIE Study Abroad website